hhatto/autopep8/README.rst

 -------
 Test cases are in ``test/test_autopep8.py``.
 They can be run directly via ``python test/test_autopep8.py`` or via tox_.
 The latter is useful for testing against multiple Python interpreters.
+(We currently test against CPython versions 2.6, 2.7, 3.2, and 3.3.
+We also test against PyPy.)

 .. _`tox`: http://pypi.python.org/pypi/tox